ruejo2013/Machine-Learning-Candlestick-Recognition-Trading-Strategy-/README.md

 # Next Steps

+- Enrich our dataset
 - Further Tune the Model
+- Incorporating the model into our trading strategies
 - Analysis of market performance after pattern identification
 - Formulate and backtest a trading strategy
 - Connect to AWS to run during market hours and identify in real time